-You need to make sure that building a container image that has a .NET core SDK.
+You need to make sure that you build a container image that has an ASP.NET core SDK.
 It has got all the packages that you need.
 Through these multiple layers that it has labeled in the first section as the base and then in that last section down by using it as a first set which is not actually going out to another registry to pull another one.

 I’m utilizing the one that was designed to function as an intermediate and is perfectly positioned on the right side.
 We can use it again from the publisher which is building a released version of the web application.
 Now put all into the publish layer and then combine all of it again that will assemble everything at the very end of the entry point.
 So, here we are running an application from visual studio.

 As you can see in the below image, select the new option Docker when you add docker support that gets added automatically to run this Dockerfile.

 As mentioned above Visual Studio, also supports debugging by putting the breakpoint.

 Deploy a .NET Core app to Docker Hub using Visual Studio and run it in Azure App Service

 First, we’ll have to install Docker for Windows before we create a Docker container.
 This is available for Mac and Linux.
 You can also download and run the installation file as you do.
 You just need to login with a Docker hub account.
 You are required to create an account.

 During the installation, it will ask you different options to choose Windows/Linux Containers.
 We’ll select the option for Windows Containers.
 By the way, this can also be changed later in the Docker settings.

 2. Containerize an ASP.NET Core application and host the image in Docker Hub

 Let’s create a new project.
 For that we will go to File->New Project->Web-> ASP.NET Core web application